stijnwop/manureSystem/docs/VEHICLES.md

 </manureSystemPumpMotor>
 ```

 Here we tell that it's a standalone pump with the `isStandalone` attribute and with a the pump throughput of 250 liters per second and that it takes 1 second to reach that with the `litersPerSecond` and `toReachMaxEfficiencyTime` attributes.
-You can also see the <sounds> entry where we use a different template for our pump sound.
+In the example above you can also see the `<sounds>` entry where we use a different template for our pump sound.

 An example entry for a normal tanker pump will be:
 ```xml